noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 25/3/2021 because I'm doing complaints with Catalan police and because this business is covered by high aristocracy, **Aurora** an engineer of **Francesca**, without any problems say to me that I will die asap and that the elite will put me in a psychiatric hospital.
 - 26/3/2021 05:30 electroshock torture, always **Francesca**.
 At 6:42 **Andreu** "I'm goig to torture you a lot".
 - 26/3/2021 09:09 **Andreu** speak with a man and say to him to prepare to seize it.
+- 26/3/2021 10:54 **Massimo**, who has participated in the systematic destruction of life since he licked the ass of **Francesca** a nobleman who has played my life, continues to rave that in life he will kill me.
+The reason why these shits of people have approached me and then rob me of everything I had done is obviously to seek protection for some of the nobles in their dirty business.
+I considered Massimo as a dear friend, I was deceived by him and by many others for this reason alone.
+Protection in the black market.

 ![//](http://telecomlobby.com/Images/90KHz_during_stalking.webp)